dinde451/jarr.d1/Jarulfs_Guide.md

 a value given for comparison with other traveling effects, such as spells.
 The higher the number, the faster it will be.
 Arrows from monsters will always have a speed of 32.
-For the speed of arrows from traps, see chapter 4.3.
-For more information regarding arrow and spell speed, see chapter 6.1.10.
+For the speed of arrows from traps, see CHAPTER_LINK_traps.
+For more information regarding arrow and spell speed, see CHAPTER_LINK_spell-and-arrow-speeds.

 <table>
 <tbody>